 The Chesapeake Bay Retrievers are not high-maintenance dogs and do not require an extensive grooming regime.
 Their short, oily fur doesn’t require any clipping.

-However, a useful de-shedding tool and a vacuum cleaner are recommended during their annual shedding, when shedding is excessive.
+However, a useful de-shedding tool and a vacuum cleaner are recommended during their annual shedding when shedding is excessive.
 It is also essential that their ears are checked regularly to avoid any nasty infection.

 Common Health Problems

-Although Chesapeake Bay Retriever is generally categorized as a healthy breed, they are prone to several hereditary complications.
+Although Chesapeake Bay Retriever is generally categorized as a healthy breed, they are prone to hereditary complications.

 Meeting a reputable breeder when adopting a Chessie pup helps to minimize the risk of developing these conditions.